bigdata-i523/hid104/README.md

    - 104
    title: What Separates Big Data from Lots of Data?
    abstract: >
-       This paper will briefly analyze the history of data to show how having “lots of data” stored in giant databases hardly differs from data storage and analysis in the early days of SQL, or even before computers.
-The paper will then explain how “big data” represents a paradigmatic shift from traditional large data storage and analysis.
+       We breifly analyze the history of data to show how having Lots of Data hardly differs from data storage and analysis in the early days of SQL, or even before computers.
+We then explain how Big Data represents a paradigmatic shift from conventional data analysis.
+We then begin to look at the potential limits of Big Data to assert that this paradigmatic shift does not mean the end of science.
+We conclude that misunderstanding Big Data prevents organizations from
+       capitalizing on its potential and can lead them to spurious answers.
    url: https://github.com/bigdata-i523/hid104/paper1/paper1.pdf
    type: latex
-   status: 90%
+   status: 100%
    chapter: Theory
 ```